SamDonald-A/shopNow-capstone-project/README.md

 ---

-We have achieved deploying the application on EKS in the compleate End-to-End CI/CD Pipline include using Terrafomr and Ansible
+# We have achieved deploying the application on EKS in the compleate End-to-End CI/CD Pipline include using Terrafomr and Ansible

 •	End-to-End Jenkins CI/CD Pipeline: Fully automated pipeline with build, provisioning, configuration, deployment, testing, and monitoring stages.

 •	Multi-Cloud AWS Infrastructure: Automated infrastructure setup using Terraform, deploying VPC, EKS, EC2, and S3 resources.

 •	Configuration Management with Ansible: Ansible playbooks to automate server and application configurations on AWS.

 •	Application Deployment on EKS: Scalable and resilient Kubernetes-based deployment on AWS EKS.

 •	Monitoring and Alerts: Real-time monitoring with Prometheus and Grafana, with integrated alerts in Jenkins.

 •	Comprehensive Documentation: Setup guides, usage instructions, and troubleshooting for Terraform, Ansible, Kubernetes, and Jenkins.

 ---

+Project completed by: Sam Donald A

 Documentation by: Sam Donald A

 Email: samdonaldand@gmail.com

 GitHub: https://github.com/SamDonald-A

 Website: www.samdonald.in

 ---